2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 # DDX Remote Management Protocol (DDX-RPC)
 DDX-RPC uses strictly-compliant [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
-All text must be encoded in UTF-8.
-All DDX-RPC objects from a particular client will be ignored until a corresponding `register` request is accepted by the server.
 The only exceptions to the JSON-RPC protocol are as follows:

 - Batch requests are not currently supported
+- The `params` element in requests must be objects
 - JSON _must_ be sent in compacted form because line feed characters (ASCII 10) are prohibited within RPC items

+All text must be encoded in UTF-8.
+All DDX-RPC objects from a particular client will be ignored until a corresponding `register` request is accepted by the server.

 ## Link Agnosticism
-For the most part, DDX-RPC can be implemented on any persistent bidirectional data transmission system.
-So far, the DDX daemon only implements a network link.
+For the most part, DDX-RPC can be implemented on any reliable and persistent bidirectional data transmission system.
+So far, the DDX daemon only implements a TCP/SSL link.
+An HTTP/HTTPS link may eventually replace it to help with firewall issues.

-### Network Link
+### TCP/SSL Link
 At the low level, each DDX daemon opens a TCP server, by default on port 4388, to which GUIs, other DDX daemons, and other data sources or sinks can connect.
-SSL support is planned but not currently in development.
-Every RPC object transmitted must be separated by exactly one line feed (ASCII 10); line feeds are not allowed in the objects themselves (JSON data must be compacted).
+Every RPC object transmitted must be separated by exactly one line feed (ASCII 10).
+SSL is applied to connections according to certain rules.

 <!--[TOC]-->